 Once you’ve determined what you don’t want you have to decide its fate.
 And no, it’s not as simple as sending it to the nearest donation center.
 Instead, start by forming four piles.

 1) Unusable: Look at each item of clothing.
 Remove any bias or emotional connection and consider: is the condition of this garment good enough that another human being would actually want to wear it?
 Not would they be able to wear it (because yes, someone can wear a stained t-shirt), but would they want to wear it?
 If the answer is no. If you cringe at the thought of putting it on your own body, it is unusable.
-From here you have a couple options.
+From here you have a few options.

 2) Repair: This pile is different from the unusable pile in the sense that you like these garments, there’s just something about them that no longer functions.
 Maybe your dog chewed a hole in the sleeve, maybe a zipper broke.
 Whatever it is, determine how you can get it repaired.
 It may simply require picking up a small sewing kit or taking it to a local tailor.
 Either way, repairing your clothing is an incredibly sustainable and quite underused way, of making your wardrobe more planet-friendly.

 3) Donate: Before handing your clothes off to the donation bin, see if any friends or family members would like them.
 For items they don’t snatch up, consider donating to a worthy cause.
-Remember though, not all donation sites are created equal.
+Not all donation sites are created equal.
 Instead of making a beeline for your nearest Goodwill, do some research to make sure your items are going to good use and not ending up in the landfill.
 Local shelters are a great option or national organizations like Dress for Success will make sure your unwanted items get some extra mileage.

 4) Sell: If you have high quality, gently used items then your decluttering could likely lead to some cash.
 Poshmark, ThredUp, Tradesy and even Ebay all offer easy ways to post and sell your garments so someone else can give them a second life.
 Local consignment stores are also a great option if you’re looking to sell several garments at once.